-Tax years 2010 through 2012 were based on the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act, known as "TRUIRJCA."
+The gift tax was based on the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act (TRUIRJCA) from 2010 through 2012.
 The TRUIRJCA was signed into law by President Barack Obama on December 17, 2010.
-The law was only supposed to be in effect for two years, but President Obama signed the American Taxpayer Relief Act, known as ATRA, into law on January 2, 2013, making certain provisions under the TRUIRJCA permanent.
-These provisions affect federal estate taxes and gift taxes.
+The law was only supposed to be in effect for two years.

+President Obama then signed the American Taxpayer Relief Act, known as ATRA, into law on January 2, 2013.
+ATRA made certain TRUIRJCA provisions permanent.
+These provisions affected both the federal estate tax and the gift tax.

-Historical Federal Gift Tax Lifetime Exemptions and Rates
+Lifetime Exemptions and Rates 2000-2021

 |Year||Gift Tax Exemption||Top Gift Tax Rate|

-How the Lifetime Gift Tax Exclusion Works
+How the Annual Gift Tax Exclusion Works

-The Unified Tax Credit
+The Unified Credit